Airline History

 With (un)earned superiority and the concentrated absurdity, we would bring humanity into high relief.
 In experiencing this on the ground we would collectively simulate all the feelings that often occur in that compressed space in the sky.
 The ‘haves’ and ‘have-nots’.
 Class, value, cost, speed.
 Important people on important business.
 The longing to be upgraded.
 Snapped curtain closures, extreme physical proximity to strangers, queuing, smugness, the overhead compartment dance, the sleep head bob, mild peril.
 Romantic comedies and quiet tears.
 All infused with the pregnant guilt of carbon emissions and over-tourism (as we clap foolishly on landing).

-In 2024 I shared the concept with colleagues, friends and a few strangers from all over the world, and they offered more: The in-flight magazine selling you more – more holidays, perfumes, a second home, a better you; public parenting; ABSOLUTE DEATH FEAR; the captain’s authoritative calm; bacteria.
+In 2024 I shared the concept with colleagues, friends and a few strangers from all over the world, and they offered more: The in-flight magazine selling you more – more holidays, perfumes, a second home, a better you; public parenting; ABSOLUTE DEATH FEAR; the captain’s authoritative calm; tray-table bacteria; the time standing still meandering reflections on life and love.
 The ‘how did those little s**t hipsters get in first-class?’ inner monologue.

 Noise.
 Utter quiet.